websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/selecting-assets-in-the-asset-publisher-widget.md

 ### Collection Provider

-This is a new feature in Liferay 7.3 that allows developers to create specific collections with more advanced criteria.
+This is a new feature in Liferay DXP 7.3 that allows developers to create specific collections with more advanced criteria.
+To learn more, read the information about [Creating an Information List Provider](https://help.liferay.com/hc/en-us/articles/360029067271-Creating-an-Information-List-Provider) in the [Info Framework](https://help.liferay.com/hc/en-us/articles/360029067251-Introduction-to-The-Info-Framework) developer documentation.

 ## Related Information